oemunoz/Wikka-md-handler/Readme.md

 > Note that the current Geshi buttons are for the Wikka format, Im am working on use the [yii2-markdown](https://github.com/kartik-v/yii2-markdown), for the edit controls.
 But Markdown is not a dificult Format to learn.

 ## FAQs and TODOs

+- The previus Wiki markup documents are supoorted?

+> R: Yes the cebe parse only process the ".md" documents or when you use the "/md" handler, the rest of the wikka works like usually.

 - The handler have another flavors of markdown?